-Prior to formal learning taking place, students will be invited to an 'induction day', attached to the first residential event.
+Prior to formal learning taking place, students will be invited to an 'induction day', prior to the first campus teaching day.
 Students will receive an introduction to their programme, be introduced to the VLE, and be given the opportunity to ask questions.
 This will also be an opportunity to outline support services to students, and advise on the expectations of students on the course (APA referencing, the use of Turnitin etc.).

-Throughout the programme, students will be encouraged to keep in contact with their personal tutors, which may be via Skype.
+Throughout the programme, students will be encouraged to keep in contact with their personal tutors, which may be via Skype or MS Teams.